Keron DeShields

-Keron Melique DeShields (born December 4, 1992) is an American professional basketball player for Hapoel Afula of the Israeli National League.
-He played college basketball for the University of Montana and Tennessee State University before playing professionally in Italy, Hungary, Israel, Greece and Lithuania.
+Keron Melique DeShields (born December 4, 1992) is an American-born naturalized Syrian professional basketball player for Panionios of the Greek Basketball League and the EuroCup.
+He played college basketball for the University of Montana and Tennessee State University.
 DeShields was named the Israeli National League Finals MVP in 2019.

 Early life and college career

 DeShields attended Vermont Academy in Saxtons River, Vermont, where he averaged a team-high 20 points and 5.0 assists per game, and was a first team all-conference selection as a senior.

 Deshields played three years at Montana.
-He helped the Grizzlies to reach the Big Sky Tournament Championships and NCAA Tournament berths in 2012 and 2013.
+He helped the Grizzlies reach the Big Sky Tournament Championships and NCAA Tournament berths in 2012 and 2013.
 On March 10, 2014, DeShields was named Honorable Mention All-Big Sky, alongside his teammate Jordan Gregory.

 On May 30, 2014, Deshields was transferred from Montana to Tennessee State, but sat out first season at Tennessee State per NCAA Transfer rules.

 In his senior year at Tennessee State, DeShields led the team and ranked seventh in the Ohio Valley Conference with 16.5 points per game and also averaged 3.3 rebounds and 3.0 assists in 32.8 minutes per game.
 DeShields was named First Team All-OVC, OVC All-Newcomer Team and NABC First Team All-District 19.